Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-query-guidelines.md

 ### **✔️ DO** use `TagNames` property if you want to display all the tags on a work item as text.
 Navigation property `Tags`, described in the previous section, is great for filtering.
 However, it might be challenging to work with it as the tags are returned in a nested collection.
 Data model has also `TagNames` primitive property (`Edm.String`), which was added to simplify tags consumption scenarios.
-It is a single text representation of all the tags and it contains a list of tags combined with "; " separator.
+It is a single text value which contains a list of all the tags combined with "; " separator.
 It is perfect when all you care about is displaying tags together.
 Of course you can combine it with the tags filters described previously.

 For example, the query below gets all the work items which were tagged with a `{tag}`.
 The information it gets is identifer, title, state and a text representation of combined tags.
 ```odata